apache/lucenenet/src/dotnet/tools/lucene-cli/docs/index/upgrade.md

 Specify an FSDirectory implementation through the --directory-type option to force its use.
 If not qualified by an AssemblyName, the Lucene.Net.dll assembly will be used.

+> [!WARNING]
-> **WARNING:** This tool may reorder document IDs!
+> This tool may reorder document IDs!
 Be sure to make a backup of your index before you use this.
-Also, ensure you are using the correct version of this utility to match your application's version of Lucene.Net.
+Also, ensure you are using the correct version of this utility to match your application's version of Lucene.NET.
 This operation cannot be reversed.

 ### Arguments